How to Check on Your Elderly Parent Living Alone

-Here’s the good news: there are real, practical ways to stay connected with your aging parent without being intrusive.
-Let’s walk through them, from simplest to most comprehensive.
+The good news: there are real, practical ways to stay connected without being intrusive.
+Here’s what I’ve found, from simplest to most comprehensive.

 1. The Daily Phone Call